therealOri/GCMlib/README.md

 <br />

 # Updates
-What has been updated as of | 12/31/22:
+What has been updated as of | 01/17/23:

-> - New KDF.
-Uisng Argon instead of scrypt.
+> - Functions now take "keyword arguments" and `gcm.py` will enforce the "keyword arguments".

 <br />
 <br />